awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers-subscribing-saas-private-offer.md

 1. In the EULA and contract creation pane, validate that the EULA is the one you negotiated with the seller\.
 After you review all of the terms and conditions for the contract, choose **Create contract** to accept the offer\.

-After you accept the offer, a conformation page opens, indicating that you successfully subscribed to the product\.
+After you accept the offer, a confirmation page opens, indicating that you successfully subscribed to the product\.
 Choose **Set Up Your Account** to be redirected to the seller's page and finish configuring your account on the seller's website\.